We are ten researchers from the universities of Södertörn, Wrocław, Tampere, Kaunas and Helsinki.

-• Auksė Balčytienė is a Professor of Journalism at Vytautas Magnus University, Kaunas.
-Her scholarly interests lie in media and modernization theories, media’s responses to democratization, comparative journalism and communication cultures, political communication and the European public sphere.
+• Auksė Balčytienė is Professor of Journalism at Vytautas Magnus University, Kaunas.
+Her scholarly interests lie in media and modernization theories, media and democratization, comparative journalism and communication cultures, political communication, and the European public sphere.

-• Bogusława Dobek-Ostrowska is a Professor and Chair at the Department of Communication and Journalism at the University of Wrocław.
-Her research interests focus on political communication, comparative media systems, transformation of media systems in Central and Eastern Europe and journalism studies.
+• Bogusława Dobek-Ostrowska is Professor of Communication at the University of Wrocław.
+Her research interests include comparative media systems, journalism studies, political communication, and transformation of politics, media and journalism in Central and Eastern Europe.

-• Elena Johansson was a Researcher at the School of Social Sciences at Södertörn University until 2017.
-She now teaches at KTH Royal Institute of Technology and at Stockholm University.
-Her research focuses on political communication, professional journalistic cultures and social media.
+• Elena Johansson is Lecturer in Media and Communication Studies at the University of Gothenburg.
+She was Researcher at the School of Social Sciences at Södertörn University until 2017.
+Her research focuses on political communication, professional journalistic cultures, and social media.

-• Tapio Raunio is a Professor of Political Science at the University of Tampere.
-His research interests cover legislatures and political parties, the Europeanization of domestic politics, semi-presidentialism and the Finnish political system.
+• Tapio Raunio is Professor of Political Science at Tampere University.
+His research interests include legislatures and political parties, the Europeanization of domestic politics, semi-presidentialism, and the Finnish political system.